-The Martiniere project is located approximately 30 km west of Fenelon and is part of the Detour-Fenelon Gold

-Trend land package acquired with the acquisition of Balmoral in 2020.
-The Martiniere project is located 45 km east of the Detour Lake mine and is part of a contiguous group of claims totaling 61.7 km2.
+The Martiniere project is located approximately 30 km west of Fenelon and is part of the Detour-Fenelon Gold Trend land package acquired with the acquisition of Balmoral in 2020.
+The Martiniere project is located 45 km east of the Detour Lake mine and is part of a contiguous group of claims totaling 61.7 km.
+There is a 2% NSR royalty on the majority of the Martiniere property in favour of former property owners and payable on commencement of commercial production.
+The Company owns 100% interest in the Martiniere project.

-The updated Martiniere MRE, completed in 2023, includes 0.68 million ounces of indicated gold resources and 0.63 million ounces of inferred gold resources.
+The 2023 MRE for Martiniere includes 0.68 million ounces of indicated gold resources and 0.63 million ounces of inferred gold resources.
 This represents a significant increase both in gold grade and contained ounces compared to the 2021 MRE.
 Details of the 2023 MRE results can be found in the Wallbridge press release dated January 17, 2023.

-The 30,771 metres of drilling completed at Martiniere by Wallbridge in 2021-2022 successfully established the connection between the Martiniere West and the Bug Lake Trends, extending known zones along strike and at depth and discovering new mineralized zones (see Wallbridge press releases dated August 30 and October 12, 2022).
+The 30,771 m of drilling completed at Martiniere by Wallbridge in 2021-2022 successfully established the connection between the Martiniere West and the Bug Lake Trends, extending known zones along strike and at depth and discovering new mineralized zones (see Wallbridge press releases dated August 30 and October 12, 2022).